Summer Outing to Castledermot, Moone and Ballitore, Co.Kildare

 Guide: Sharon Greene

-The first Summer outing of 2019 will be to the very interesting medieval town of Castledermot, Co.Kildare where our guide will be Sharon Greene, who is editor of Archaeology Ireland .
-Sharon will conduct a walking tour of the town which will take about two hours.
-She will focus primarily on the story of the medieval town and will start at the early monastic site which is St. James's Church and also take in the Franciscan Friary, Carlowgate/town wall, Market Square, Fair Green and site of St. John's.
+The first Summer outing of 2019 was to the very interesting medieval town of Castledermot, Co.Kildare where our guide was Sharon Greene, who is editor of Archaeology Ireland .
+Sharon conducted a walking tour of the town focusing primarily on the story of the medieval town and started at the early monastic site which is now St. James's Church and also took in the magnificent Franciscan Friary, Carlowgate/town wall, Market Square, Fair Green and pointed out the site of St. John's.

-After lunch in The Clubhouse at Kilkea Castle, we will visit Moone and its high cross, followed by a visit to the nearby Quaker village of Ballitore.
+After lunch in The Clubhouse at Kilkea Castle, we visited Moone and its 10th century high cross, followed by a visit to the nearby Quaker village of Ballitore.

 Guide: Rob Goodbody